thosgood/this-weeks-finds/markdown/101-150/week144.md

 For more, try this:

-4) Chandra resolves cosmic X-ray glow and finds mysterious new sources, press release available online at `http://chandra.harvard.edu/press/00_releases/press_011400bg.html`
+4) "Chandra resolves cosmic X-ray glow and finds mysterious new sources", press release available online at `http://chandra.harvard.edu/press/00_releases/press_011400bg.html`

 You should also check out the Chandra website for nice new pictures of